haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 `compute_normalized_dense_reward` is the default reward function used and retuurned from `env.step`.
 We recommend defining normalized reward function as these tend to be easier to learn from, especially in algorithms that learn Q functions in RL.
 The result of `compute_dense_reward` is returned when an environment created as `gym.make(env_id=..., reward_mode="dense")`

 Dense reward functions are not required and can be skipped.
+If not implemented they just return 0.
 Sparse reward functions are available if the evaluation function returns a dictonary with the success key.

 ## (Optional) Setting up Cameras/Sensors for Observations and Recording